 Intensity stereo coding reduces the encoded audio bit rate by taking advantage of the way humans determine the location of sounds in space; this is called sound localization.
 We hear in stereo because our ears detect a sound at different times depending on where the sound is coming from.

 This is because our ears are separated by several inches, thanks to being on opposite sides of our heads.
 A sound coming from our right will arrive at our right ear before it arrives at our left ear.
 Our brains determine where the sound is in the space around us by using that time difference to figure out the angle from which the sound is coming.
-However, as the frequency of the audio signal goes up, the wavelength goes up as well.
+However, as the frequency of the audio signal drops, the wavelength goes up.
 Eventually, the wavelength approaches then exceeds the distance between the ears, and it becomes difficult or impossible to unambiguously localize the sound.

 Armed with this information, we can approximately represent a stereo audio signal by merging the frequencies that aren't used to determine directionality into a single channel, then include information that indicates the directionality of the sound.
 This requires fewer bits to represent, but is inherently somewhat lossy.